maxim-zhao/bmp2tile/README.md

 Pass the following on the commandline to make the corresponding option/action choices.
 Defaults are marked with :star:.

+Note that if reading this on GitHub, it refers to the latest code in master and may include some features not yet in a released version.

 |Command switch            |Effect                                       |
 |--------------------------|---------------------------------------------|
 |`<filename>`              |Load the specified bitmap.
 Note that the format restrictions are the same as in the GUI. |